Kidung Sunda: Canto I

 Meanwhile, in Majapahit, they were busy preparing the reception of the Sundanese guests.
 Ten days later the chief head of the port in Bubat reported that the Sundanese party was already visible.
 Hayam Wuruk and both his uncle got ready to receive them.
 But the grand vizier Gajah Mada disapproved.
 He held the view that a great king of Majapahit should not receive a vassal kingdom such as Sunda in such a manner.
 Who knows he is an enemy in disguise.

 And thus the intention of Hayam Wuruk was not fulfilled.
 He followed Gajah Mada's advice.
-The other palace servants and dignitaries were shocked in hearing this.
+The other palace servants and dignitaries were shocked to hear this.
 But none dared to resist.

 In Bubat, the news about the latest developments in Majapahit already leaked in.
-The king of Sunda then sent an envoy, consisting of the grand vizier, Anèpakěn, three other dignitaries and some 300 footmen.
+The king of Sunda then sent an envoy, consisting of the grand vizier, Anèpakěn, three other dignitaries, and some 300 footmen.
 They went directly to Gajah Mada's residence.
-There they told him that it appeared as if the king of Majapahit does not accomplish his commitment, accordingly the king of Sunda prepared to sail back home.
+There they told him that it appeared as if the king of Majapahit did not accomplish his commitment, accordingly the king of Sunda prepared to sail back home.
 Then, a hefty discussion followed as Gajah Mada held the view that the Sundanese should act as vassals, just like any other vassals from Nusantara.
 After both parties exchanged insults, a fight seemed unavoidable.
 But a royal pundit named Smaranata intervened.
-The Sundanese envoy went away after they got an assurance that the king of Majapahit will present them a final decision within two days.
+The Sundanese envoy went away after they got an assurance that the king of Majapahit would present them with a final decision within two days.

 In the meantime, after the king of Sunda received the news, he stated that he was not willing to serve as a vassal.
-He told his men his decision that it is better to die in the battlefield as a ksatriya (warrior) than to live on, only to be humiliated by the Majapahit Javanese.
-His men agreed to follow and to defend their king.
+He told his men his decision that it was better to die on the battlefield as a ksatriya (warrior) than to live on, only to be humiliated by the Majapahit Javanese.
+His men agreed to follow and defend their king.

 After that, the king of Sunda came to his wife and daughter and told them to return home.
-They refused however and insisted to stay with him.
+They refused however and insisted on staying with him.